DanndxFull/DanndxFull/README.md

 * Modeling and animating in 3D

 ### 🌱 I’m graduated as a Junior Unity Developer in Generation Colombia
+### 📖 I’m graduated as a DataSystematisationTechnologist at UNIVERSIDADDISTRITALFRANCISCOJOSÉDECALDAS.

 ## Some of my projects in videogames are in uploaded in the page itch.io